Lahore Resolution: Dissent by nationalist Muslims in colonial India

 The All India Azad Muslim Conference gathered in Delhi in April 1940 to voice its support for an independent and united India, in response to the Lahore Resolution.
 Its members included several Islamic organisations in India, as well as 1400 nationalist Muslim delegates.
 The pro-separatist All-India Muslim League worked to try to silence those nationalist Muslims who stood against the partition of India, often using "intimidation and coercion".
 The murder of the Chief Minister of Sind and All India Azad Muslim Conference leader Allah Bakhsh Soomro also made it easier for the All-India Muslim League to demand the creation of a Pakistan.

+Legacy

 The Sindh assembly was the firstly British Indian legislature to pass the resolution in favour of Pakistan.
 G. M. Syed, an influential Sindhi activist, revolutionary and Sufi and later one of the important leaders in the forefront of the Sindh independence movement, joined the Muslim League in 1938 and presented the Pakistan resolution in the Sindh Assembly.
 A key motivating factor was the promise of "autonomy and sovereignty for constituent units".

 This text was buried under the Minar-e-Pakistan during its building in the Ayub regime.

 In this session the political situation was analysed in detail and Muslim demanded a separate homeland only to maintain their identification and to safeguard their rights.
 Pakistan resolution was the landmark in the history of Muslim of South-Asia.
 It determined for the Muslims a true goal and their homeland in north-east and north-west.
-The acceptance of the Pakistan resolution accelerated the pace of freedom movement.
-It gave new energy and courage to the Muslims who gathered around Muhammad Ali Jinnah for struggle for freedom.